amacsnyk/ftweatherapp/README.md

 ## Extras

 ✅ **It's accessible**:
-* I used semantic HTML elements as much as possible
+* Semantic HTML elements were used as much as possible
 * The color scheme (tested with the Chrome colorblinder extension) is high contrast and is still readable with many types of colorblindness
 * The window immediately focuses to the search input, and :hover and :focus elements give a bright blue outline to let the user know they are selected.
+* Users can tab through using a keyboard and hit enter to search.

 ✅ **It's responsive**: using a grid (or rather, o grid :eyes:) made the layout responsive for all sizes of screen
 ✅ **It uses Origami components**: after reading about some of the Origami components used at the FT, I chose to use: